ssMMiles/discord-api-proxy/README.md

 # Discord API Proxy
 A transparent, Redis backed proxy for handling Discord's API ratelimits.
+Designed for use in any distributed environment that needs to interact with the Discord API, this service will centralize and nicely handle all the ratelimiting for your client applications.

 ## Usage